bnossum/midgetv/README.md

    the iceblink40-hx1k board

-## Semantic Versioning.
-API specification
+## Semantic Versioning API specification
 1. Input and Output signals to m_midgetv_core.v are parts of the API.
    See module m_midgetv_core in m_midgetv_core.v
 2. The memory map of midgetv is part of the API.
 See midgetv.inc in `sw/inc`